 Another one of the best museums in Seattle that’s surprisingly kid-friendly is the Frye Art Museum.
 We watched a spectacular avante garde music and art performance at the Frye Art Museum a few months ago.
 It showcased a very talented musician friend of mine.

 Frye Art Museum is one of those Seattle museums that prides itself on presenting new and innovative art.
 The exhibits often combine visual art with performance art.
 Some parents might shy away from exposing their kids to this kind of non-traditional art, but I often think that introducing them early helps them develop a greater appreciation later on.

 Admission to Frye Art Museum is always free.
 The museum is open Tuesdays through Wednesdays, and Fridays through Sundays from 11am to 5pm.
 It is open on Thursdays from 11am to 7pm.

 Museum of Flight

-Located in south Seattle is the Museum of Flight, by far one of our favorites among Seattle museums.
-It’s somewhat of a trek from where we are, but definitely worth a visit.
-The museum has commercial and military airplanes that you can go inside, and even has an interactive space exhibit.
-There’s a section of the museum dedicated for young kids, where they can learn about the mechanics of flying through interactive and age-appropriate activities.
+One of our favorite types of Seattle museums for kids are science museums.
+By far, our favorite science museum among the Seattle area museums is the Museum of Flight.
+Located in south Seattle, the Museum of Flight, has commercial and military airplanes that you can go inside.
+It even has an interactive space exhibit.
+There’s also a section of the museum dedicated for young kids, where they can learn about the mechanics of flying through interactive and age-appropriate activities.

-For long summer days, museums are a great way to pass the time and learn something new in the process.
-These seven Seattle museums are just a starting point for your kids’ educational exploration.
-There are plenty of other Seattle museums and activities that you can experience in the city.
-Feel free to let me know what you stumble across, I’d love to hear your thoughts.
+For long summer days, visiting Seattle area museums are a great way to pass the time and learn something new in the process.
+These seven Seattle museums for kids are just a starting point for your kids’ educational exploration.
+Some of the best museums in Seattle for kids are ones that you wouldn’t necessarily think of as being kid-friendly.
+But somehow, they turn out to be amazing!

 Don’t miss out on my latest tool, the Overseas Family Vacation Checklist.
 Click here to receive your free copy and subscribe to my newsletter.